Mortgage Fraud Attorney in Miami, FL

 Inflated Appraisals – An appraiser acts in collusion with a borrower and provides a misleading appraisal report to the lender.
 The report inaccurately states an inflated property value.

-Equity Skimming – An investor may use a straw buyer, false income documents, and false credit reports, to obtain a mortgage loan in the straw buyer’s name.
-Subsequent to closing, the straw buyer signs the property over to the investor in a quit claim deed which relinquishes all rights to the property and provides no guaranty to title.
+Equity Skimming – An investor may use a straw buyer, false income documents, and false credit reports to obtain a mortgage loan in the straw buyer’s name.
+After closing, the straw buyer signs the property over to the investor in a quit claim deed, which relinquishes all rights to the property and provides no guaranty to the title.
 The investor does not make any mortgage payments and rents the property until foreclosure takes place several months later.